open-edge-insights/eii-core/README.md

 $ docker-compose build --no-cache <service name>
 ```

-Please note that the first time build of EIS containers may take ~70 minutes depending the n/w speed.
+Please note that the first time build of EIS containers may take ~70 minutes depending on the n/w speed.

 A successful run will open Visualizer UI with results of video analytics for all video usecases.